 Organisations should be equally treated with regard to financial aid, paid tasks and other services.
-Special attention is given to creating an equal position for organisations of the Satakunta campuses.
+Special attention is paid to the realisation of the equal position of the organisations operating at Satakunta campuses.
 Organisations are provided financial aid means-tested in accordance with equal criteria.
 Financial aid directs the activities of the organisations in the direction hoped by TYY.
-The services should particularly take into account the needs of new organisations and those in remote campuses.
-The services are purposeful, adaptive to the different organisations and considerate of the needs of new organisations and those of remote campuses.
+The services shall be purposeful, adapted to different organisations and considering the needs of especially new organisations and those operating at Satakunta campuses.
 Organisations that cannot apply for activity support on the basis of regulation, can be preferred in other support methods.
 The continuity of the activities of hobby and cultural organisations should be ensured and they should be provided with performance possibilities in TYY's events.
-For student led, unregistered, club activities that is in accordance with TYY's values, TYY offers support in communications i.e. through websites.
+TYY provides communicational support, especially through website, for student-oriented and unregistered club activities in accordance with Student Union values.

-1058 TYY organisations are the corner stone of the promotion of student interests 1059 and the communality of the Student Union.
-The operational preconditions 1060 of the organisations should be supported with multifaceted services, support 1061 and high-quality training events.
-Organisations are required to act in 1062 accordance with TYY's values.

-TYY training support the organisations in a wide-ranging manner and provide many types of competence for their actors.
+- TYY organisations are the corner stone of the promotion of student interests and the communality of the Student Union.
+The operational preconditions of the organisations should be supported with multifaceted services, support and high-quality training events.
+Organisations are required to act in accordance with TYY's values. - 1073 TYY training support the organisations in a wide-ranging manner and provide many types of competence for their actors.
 Competence accrued from these shall be recognised at the university as part of study credits received from organisational activities equally in all faculties.
-The trainings are accessible for all regardless of the campus.

-There must be accessible premises suitable for the use of student organisations in the campus area and elsewhere in Turku.
-The long-term objectives in the promotion of premise interests are formulated in cooperation with the organisations.
+The trainings are accessible for all regardless of the campus. - There must be accessible premises suitable for the use of student organisations in the campus area and elsewhere in Turku The long-term objectives in the promotion of premise interests are formulated in cooperation with the organisations.
 The university should communicate in an early phases their facility plans.
 At the same time, the basic information of the concerned facilities should be easily accessible for the community.